Cookie walls don’t comply with GDPR, says Dutch DPA

-Cookie walls that demand a website visitor agrees to their Internet browsing being tracked for ad-targeting as the ‘price’ of entry to the site are not compliant with European data protection law, the Dutch data protection agency clarified yesterday.
+Cookie walls that demand a website visitor agrees to their internet browsing being tracked for ad-targeting as the “price” of entry to the site are not compliant with European data protection law, the Dutch data protection agency clarified yesterday.

-The DPA said it has received dozens of complaints from Internet users who had had their access to websites blocked after refusing to accept tracking cookies — so it has taken the step of publishing clear guidance on the issue.
+The DPA said it has received dozens of complaints from internet users who had had their access to websites blocked after refusing to accept tracking cookies — so it has taken the step of publishing clear guidance on the issue.

-It also says it will be stepping up monitoring, adding that it has written to the most complained about organizations (without naming any names) — instructing them to make changes to ensure they come into compliance with GDPR.
+It also says it will be stepping up monitoring, adding that it has written to the most-complained-about organizations (without naming any names) — instructing them to make changes to ensure they come into compliance with GDPR.

 Europe’s General Data Protection Regulation, which came into force last May, tightens the rules around consent as a legal basis for processing personal data — requiring it to be specific, informed and freely given in order for it to be valid under the law.

-Of course consent is not the only legal basis for processing personal data but many websites do rely on asking Internet visitors for consent to ad cookies as they arrive.
+Of course consent is not the only legal basis for processing personal data, but many websites do rely on asking internet visitors for consent to ad cookies as they arrive.

-And the Dutch DPA’s guidance makes it clear Internet visitors must be asked for permission in advance for any tracking software to be placed — such as third party tracking cookies; tracking pixels; and browser fingerprinting tech — and that that permission must be freely obtained.
+And the Dutch DPA’s guidance makes it clear internet visitors must be asked for permission in advance for any tracking software to be placed — such as third-party tracking cookies; tracking pixels; and browser fingerprinting tech — and that that permission must be freely obtained.
 Ergo, a free choice must be offered.

-So, in other words, a ‘data for access’ cookie wall isn’t going to cut it.
+So, in other words, a “data for access” cookie wall isn’t going to cut it.
 (Or, as the DPA puts it: “Permission is not ‘free’ if someone has no real or free choice.
 Or if the person cannot refuse giving permission without adverse consequences.”)

 “This is not for nothing; website visitors must be able to trust that their personal data are properly protected,” it further writes in a clarification published on its website [translated via Google Translate].

-Note: This report was updated with comment from the DPA and the IAB.